 UnityStandardAssetsSetup.exe /S /D=E:\Development\Unity

-Note: If specifying a folder, use the Unity root folder (that is, the folder containing the Editor folder, and not where Unity.exe is installed into).
+Note: If specifying a folder, use the Unity root folder (that is, the folder containing the Editor folder, and not the folder in which Unity.exe is installed.)

 To silently install the Example Project, use:

 C:\Users\Public\Documentation\Unity Projects\Standard Assets Example Project.

 The individual Unity installers are provided as .pkg files, which can be installed using the

 installer command, as described below.

 /Applications/Unity folder on the specified target volume, enter: